Suggested Workflows

 Within overviews and detailed searches you can run bulk operations on tickets.
 This means you can adjust the following ticket information:

-After pressing “Confirm”, Zammad also allows you to provide an internal or public note of why you adjusted the settings.
+After pressing Confirmation, Zammad also allows you to provide an internal or public note in the Comment field which gets added to each of the selected tickets.

-Zammad will not ask for time accounting values in bulk actions.
+Zammad doesn’t ask for time accounting values in bulk actions.

 Bulk operations in overviews and detailed searches